DigiScore/neoscore/doc/core_concepts/interactivity.rst

     from neoscore.common import *
     import math
+    from typing import Optional

     neoscore.setup()
     center = Mm(50)
     text = Text((center, Mm(50)), None, "moving text")

-    def refresh_func(time: float):
+    def refresh_func(time: float) -> Optional[neoscore.RefreshFuncResult]:
         text.x = center + Mm(math.sin(time) * 20)

     neoscore.show(refresh_func)

 This callback will be automatically executed at up to 60 times per second.
 The refresh function is called with the current system time in seconds.
+Optionally, some state can be returned to the neoscore runtime with a :obj:`.neoscore.RefreshFuncResult` object, such as indicating to the runtime that no scene re-render is required.

 .. note::